lype98/TypeScript-projects/README.md

-These are all node.js projects so please use 'npm install' in your terminal in the respective project folder to install all dependencies
+These are all node.js projects so, to run, please install Node.js and use 'npm install' in your terminal in the respective project folder to install all dependencies

 ---------- SORT ----------